hawtio/website/src/docs/get-started.md

         <property name="hawtio.realm" value="jboss-web-policy" />
         <property name="hawtio.role" value="admin" />
     </system-properties>

-You can follow the [steps outlined in this blog](http://www.christianposta.com/blog/?p=403) for a more comprehensive look at enabling security in WildFly with Hawtio.

 If you experience problems with security, you'll need to disable security in Hawtio.
 For WildFly, you can set the hawtio.authenticationEnabled system property in standalone/configuration/standalone.xml: